Acoustic scene classification in DCASE 2020 Challenge: generalization across devices and low complexity solutions: Introduction

-In DCASE 2020 Challenge, the Acoustic Scene classification task comprises two different subtasks, which require system development for two different situations.
+In DCASE 2020 Challenge, the acoustic scene classification task comprises two different subtasks, which require system development for two different situations.
 Subtask A: Acoustic Scene Classification with Multiple Devices requires classification of data from real and simulated devices, and is aimed for developing systems with very good generalization properties across a large number of different devices.
 For this subtask, the challenge provides new data consisting of real and simulated audio recordings for mobile devices.
 Subtask B: Low-Complexity Acoustic Scene Classification requires classification of data from a single device, and is aimed for developing low-complexity solutions for the problem.
 In this subtask, the challenge imposes a maximum model size as a proxy for estimating the model complexity at test time.

-This paper introduces the two acoustic scene classification tasks and their results and is organized as follows: Section~\ref{sec:subtaskA} introduces Subtask A setup, dataset and baseline system.
-Section~\ref{sec:subtaskB} introduces Subtask B setup, dataset and baseline system.
+This paper introduces the two acoustic scene classification tasks and their results and is organized as follows: Sections~\ref{sec:subtaskA} and~\ref{sec:subtaskB} introduce the setup, dataset and baseline system for subtasks A and B, respectively.
 Section~\ref{sec:results} presents the challenge results for both subtasks, and an analysis of selected submissions.
 Finally, Section~\ref{sec:conclusions} presents conclusions and future perspectives on this task for upcoming editions of the challenge.